baller01/Home_Sales/README.md

 The code performs various Spark SQL operations on a dataset of home sales.
 It includes the following functionality:

-- Reading a CSV file from an AWS S3 bucket into a DataFrame
+- Reading a CSV file from an AWS S3 bucket into a DataFrame.
-- Creating temporary views of the DataFrame
+- Creating temporary views of the DataFrame.
-- Executing SQL queries to analyze the dataset
+- Executing SQL queries to analyze the dataset.
-- Caching and uncaching tables for performance optimization
+- Caching and uncaching tables for performance optimization.
-- Working with parquet formatted data
+- Working with parquet formatted data.